-Four-wheel drive is awesome.
-But, if you’re a new driver or simply new to four-wheel drive, the power can be deceiving.
-While you may feel invincible being able to truck through snow and ice with ease, it’s important to realize that even four-wheel drive has its limits.
+Four-wheel drive is awesome but, if you’re a new driver or you're new to four-wheel drive, the power can be deceiving.
+While you may feel invincible trucking through snow and ice, it’s important to realize that even four-wheel drive has its limits.

 Knowing the Dangers